chao/RESTClient/README.md

 ### Firefox Addon

 * Version 3.0.5
-  * Fixed basic authentication unicode problem
+  * Fixed basic authentication unicode problem.
+  * Added OAuth 1.0 authentication.
-  * Added OAuth authentication
+  * Added OAuth 2.0 support.
+  * Added CURL command support, you can copy your request as a curl command or paste a curl command to execute.
   * Added authentication badge for all the authentication mode.
 * Version 3.0.4
   * Added preview for JSON, XML response body